UMNFuN/FUNGuild/README.md

 - Confidence Ranking: "Highly Probable" (= absolutely certain), "Probable" (= fairly certain), "Possible" (= suspected but not proven, conflicting reports given, etc.).

-- Growth Form: A basic morphological category such as "Agaricoid", "Boletoid", "Clavarioid", "Cup Fungus", "Facultative Yeast", "Gasteroid", "Hydnoid", " Jelly Fungus", "Phalloid", "Polyporoid", "Pyrenomycete", "Resupinate", "Rust", "Secotioid", "Smut", "Yeast", or "Thallus" should be noted.
+- Growth Form: Basic morphological categories include - "Agaricoid", "Boletoid", "Clathroid", "Clavarioid", "Corticioid", "Facultative Yeast", "Gasteroid", "Hydnoid", "Microfungus", "Phalloid", "Polyporoid", "Rust", "Secotioid", "Smut", "Thallus", or "Yeast" should be noted.

-- Trait: Other functional or morphological traits such as "Brown Rot", "Hypogeous", "Poisonous", "White Rot" or "Contact Exploration Type" would be appropriate for this field.
+- Trait: Other functional or morphological traits such as "Brown Rot", "Hypogeous", "Poisonous", "Soft Rot", "White Rot" or "Contact Exploration Type" would be appropriate for this field.

 - Notes: Any other relevant information related to the taxon (e.g., "Facultative human pathogen causing coccidioidomycosis" for Coccidioides immitis, "Host - Arecaceae - Casuarinaceae, Palmae, Sapotaceae" for Xylaria obovata, or "Syn.
 Umbilicaria" for Actinogyra).